-- 0 No current need; no need for action or intervention.
-No evidence of symptoms of loss of control of behavior. - Identified need requires monitoring, watchful waiting, or preventive activities.

-There is a history or evidence of mild levels of impulsivity evident in action or thought that place the child/youth at risk of future functioning difficulties.
+- No evidence of any needs; no need for action.
+No evidence of symptoms of loss of control of behavior. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - There is a history or evidence of mild levels of impulsivity evident in action or thought that place the child/youth at risk of future functioning difficulties.
 The child/youth may exhibit limited impulse control,(e.g., child/youth may yell out answers to questions or may have difficulty waiting one's turn).
-Some motor difficulties may be present as well, such as pushing or shoving others. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - Clear evidence of problems with impulsive, distractible, or hyperactive behavior that interferes with the child/youth's functioning in at least one life domain.
+Some motor difficulties may be present as well, such as pushing or shoving others. - Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Clear evidence of problems with impulsive, distractible, or hyperactive behavior that interferes with the child/youth's functioning in at least one life domain.
 This indicates a child/youth with impulsive behavior who may represent a significant management problem for adults (e.g., caregivers, teachers, coaches, etc.).
-A child/youth who often intrudes on others and often exhibits aggressive impulses would be rated here. - Problems are dangerous or disabling; requires immediate and/or intensive action.
+A child/youth who often intrudes on others and often exhibits aggressive impulses would be rated here. - Need is dangerous or disabling; requires immediate and/or intensive action.